top of page

 William Budnick

 William arrived at LSU from Auburn University in August 2012.
-He investigated the influence of biogeographic interruptions on crayfish species composition and morphometry in Louisiana streams.
-Although not as well known as swamp crayfish, stream crayfish are important in nutrient processing and may be indicator species in these streams.
+He investigated the influence of biogeographic interruptions on stream crayfish species composition and morphometry in Louisiana streams.
 He graduated with his M.S. in May 2015 and completed a Ph.D. at University of Texas-Arlington in 2020.
-He is now with the U.S. Geological Survey as an invasive species biologist.
+He was most recently with the U.S. Geological Survey as an invasive species biologist.

 Kristy (Durham) Capelle